 Welcome Bonus Details

-New applicants earn 75,000 miles (worth approximately $750 in travel) after spending $4,000 in the first 3 months.
-The spending threshold is reasonable — most households hit it through normal expenses like insurance payments, groceries, and utilities.
+New applicants earn 75,000 miles (worth approximately $750 in travel at a fixed 1 cent per mile, or considerably more through transfer partners) after spending $4,000 in the first three months.
+The spending threshold is reasonable — most households reach it through normal expenses like insurance payments, groceries, and utilities.
+Note that Capital One has tightened its bonus eligibility: you are ineligible if you received a Venture X welcome bonus within the past 48 months, and the same restriction now links the Venture X to the standard Venture card.

 Earning Structure Designed for Simplicity

-Bottom line: Solo travelers wanting premium perks without complexity, fans of Capital One’s growing lounge network, and anyone comfortable booking through a portal will find strong value here.
+Bottom line: Solo travelers wanting premium perks without complexity, and anyone comfortable booking through the Capital One Travel portal, will find strong long-term value here.
+The lounge guest changes reduce appeal for family travelers — factor this into your decision.

 American Express Gold Card – The Dining and Grocery Workhorse

 The American Express Gold Card occupies a unique position: it’s technically a travel card that earns most of its value when you’re not traveling.
-Anyone who spends heavily on food — dining out or cooking at home — generates points at a velocity other cards can’t match.
+Anyone who spends heavily on food — dining out or cooking at home — generates points at a velocity few cards can match.
+An April 2026 refresh added more earning power without touching the annual fee.

 Recommended credit score: 720+ (excellent)